A Rare Chance To Learn Butoh

 The workshop is expected to influence several aspects of one’s life beyond Butoh.
 Participants will also have the ability to dive further or refresh themselves with any material via the virtual Shadowbody Butoh Manual available for free here.

 Workshops generally range from 1 to 5 days, 5 to 6 hours per day with an hour break in-between.
 Shorter or longer schedules are possible.
-The following locations have had 3 or more day Shadowbody intensives: Istanbul & Şirince (TU), Leipzig (DE), Helsinki (FI), Madrid (ES), Athens (GR), Belgrade & Sesalac (SRB), Odessa, Kiev & Lviv (UKR), Idan Desert (ISR), Whidbey Island, Washington (USA), Saint Petersburg, Florida (USA), and New Orleans (USA), New Delhi & Hyderabad (IN).
+The following locations have had 3 or more day Shadowbody intensives: Gomarduli (GE), (Istanbul & Şirince (TU), Leipzig (DE), Helsinki (FI), Madrid (ES), Athens (GR), Belgrade & Sesalac (SRB), Odessa, Kiev & Lviv (UKR), Idan Desert (ISR), Whidbey Island, Washington (USA), Saint Petersburg, Florida (USA), and New Orleans (USA), New Delhi & Hyderabad (IN).

 The workshops are for all—LGBTQA, PoC, the differently abled (physically or mentally), and any caste (India).
 A youth-friendly environment is also possible.
 Both youth facilities (such as schools) and assisted living facilities are welcome.